 Writing to Finnish travel magazines is also a big dream with no guarantee to never happen.
 But girl can hope and dream as much as she likes… Someone, please hire me?
 (I’m not desperate but millionaire husband would be also a good idea?)

 Sounds stupid but if I don’t leave because of being scared of not succeeding there is no way of living the life making me happy.
 I may return back home crying after traveling for a few months but it’s not stopping me from trying.
 This is the way I want to spend the rest of my life.

 EXTRA… Survey Sites

 Did I already mention these?
 Oh, yes in the first point.
 Before you call me stupid or something I will reveal to you that I am totally hooked to survey sites.
 And if you pick right ones you will (slowly) collect points towards travel gift cards!
-So good way to get some extra spending for your adventures.
+So it’s a good way to get some extra spending credit for your adventures.

 . . .

 I hope you enjoyed today’s travel blog post and hearing about my “dream” plan.
 And like always I would be more than happy to hear your opinions.
 Do you have any tips for me?
 Or what kind of plans do you have?